-20.(Sections 11 to 19 (both inclusive) are replaced by Act No. 2 of 1968.).
-The of police is vested administration of the police in Sri Lanka shall be vested in the Inspector-General of Police, Superintendents and Assistant Superintendents of Police, inspectors, sergeants, and constables.
+Officers in 20.(Sections 11 to 19 (both inclusive) are replaced by Act No. 2 whom the of 1968.).
+The administration of the police in Sri Lanka shall be administrationvested in the Inspector-General of Police, Superintendents and of police is Assistant Superintendents of Police, inspectors, sergeants, and vested. constables.

-Appointment of officers for the purposes of this Ordinance.
+Appointment21. of officers for the purposes of this

+Ordinance.

-- 21. - (1) There shall be appointed an Inspector-General of Police and such Deputy Inspectors-General of Police, Superintendents, Assistant Superintendents, inspectors, and other officers as may be necessary for the purposes of this Ordinance. - (2) A Deputy Inspector-General of Police shall discharge such functions of the Inspector-General of Police as the Inspector-General of Police may from time to time assign to him. - (3) In this Ordinance or any other written law "Inspector-General of Police" shall be deemed to include a Deputy Inspector-General of Police.
+- (1) There shall be appointed an Inspector-General of Police and such Deputy Inspectors-General of Police, Superintendents, Assistant Superintendents, inspectors, and other officers as may be necessary for the purposes of this Ordinance. - (2) A Deputy Inspector-General of Police shall discharge such functions of the Inspector-General of Police as the Inspector-General of Police may from time to time assign to him. - (3) In this Ordinance or any other written law "Inspector-General of Police " shall be deemed to include a Deputy Inspector-General of Police.